Data and Tools

 SVSIM Technical Memos:

 DWR is providing data, tools, and guidance to assist GSAs with incorporating climate change into their GSPs.
-This effort leverages previous work done by DWR for the Water Storage Investment Program (WSIP).
+This effort leverages previous work done by DWR for the California Water Commission Water Storage Investment Program (WSIP).
 The intent is to provide GSAs with a possible method to include climate change into their projected water budget calculations, especially if no local climate change analysis has been done before.

 Statewide Groundwater Level Change Summarized by Hydrologic Region "Piemaps"